Vamsicse/DailyCodingProblemSolutions/README.md

 [f, f, f, f]]
 and start = (3, 0) (bottom left) and end = (0, 0) (top left), the minimum number of steps required to reach the end is 7, since we would need to go through (1, 2) because there is a wall everywhere else on the second row.

+Also referred as Shortest Path Binary Maze problem.

 [Solution](solution/ShortestPathBinaryMaze.java)

 ---